HolyBlackCat/quasi-msys2/README.md

   * (similarly for other distros)

   Wine is optional but recommended. `make --version` must be 4.3 or newer.
-You can avoid Clang+LLD if you use an [external MinGW GCC installation](#how-do-i-customize-the-environment), or by running MSYS2 compilers in Wine , the build systems often choke on this.
-The LLVM package (as opposed to Clang and LLD) is currently only needed for `llvm-windres`, you can skip it if you don't need Windres.
+Clang is the recommended compiler choice, but you [use something else](#how-do-i-use-a-different-compiler), you don't have to install it.

 * Install quasi-msys2:
   ```bash